SiegeEngineers/aocrecs.com/README.md

-# aoc-web-prototype
+# aoc-web

-Prototype UI for a federated API.
-Currently oriented towards `aoc-mgz-db` data.
+Prototype UI for the graphql API.

 ## Setup